jligh/angular-simple-feature-flags/README.md

 #### Step 2

-Add a Config to your app and use the service's init method to pass a config array
+Add a new config function to your application where you can pass in a default config array using the modules init method.

 ```html